Girl who died fled intensely poor Guatemalan village

 The girl leapt with joy when she was told about the trip, Domingo Caal said in Spanish.

-The people of San Antonio Secortez, a lush mountain hamlet with 420 inhabitants, speak the Mayan Q'eqchi' language, though most of the men also know Spanish.
+The people of San Antonio Secortez, a lush mountain hamlet with 420 inhabitants within the municipality of Raxruha, speak the Mayan Q'eqchi' language, though most of the men also know Spanish.

 Domingo Caal translated for Claudia Maquin as she attempted to describe her daughter's life while holding back tears.
 Jakelin liked to climb trees, Claudia said, but she gives few details.